50574E/nalgebra.org/docs/points_and_transformations.md

 <u>**In a very general context**:</u> vectors are what you choose when you need
 a _bag of coordinates_ (relative to a suitable basis).
-Points will not be useful for you as they support much less operations than vectors.
-Vectors support most common operations like cross product, dot product, componentwise binary operations, etc. Simply search for the name of the operation you want on the root module [documentation](rustdoc_nalgebra) or the [quick reference](../quick_reference) and it will likely be listed as a free function or a method.
+Points will not be useful for you as they support much fewer operations than vectors.
+Vectors support most common operations like cross product, dot product, componentwise binary operations, etc. Simply search for the name of the operation you want in the root module [documentation](rustdoc_nalgebra) or the [quick reference](../quick_reference) and it will likely be listed as a free function or a method.
 If you can't find what you need, feel free to open an